 TeamMood helps you gather daily insights on how your team members are feeling.
-You can then use your team mood chart as a basis to open up discussions in your retrospectives.
+You can then use your team mood chart and feedback as a basis to open up discussions in your retrospectives.

 TeamMood starts at €2 per month per user, after a 30-day trial period.
 An Enterprise pack allows for more customization and integration with businesses’ internal tools.

 TeamMood is easy as pie and lets you gather anonymous moods and feedback on a daily basis.
 Your team members simply click on their mood of the day on the email they receive each day at a specific time, no more than 2mn.